AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/08-Ex2-1-use-word-consolidate-reports.md

 ### Using Copilot in Word

 Copilot in Word can behave in two different ways, depending on whether **Edit with Copilot** is enabled.
-Understanding this distinction is important, because it affects whether Copilot can automatically apply changes to your document or just provide suggestions for you to use.
+Understanding this distinction is important because it affects whether Copilot can automatically apply changes to your document or just provide suggestions for you to use.

 When **Edit with Copilot** is enabled, Copilot acts as an in-document author and editor.
 You can ask Copilot to create a document from scratch, rewrite sections, add summaries, or refine language—and it can apply those changes directly to the document, typically with your confirmation.
 In this experience, Copilot behaves like a collaborative writing partner that can both generate and revise content without requiring manual copy and paste.
 This is commonly the experience when prompting Copilot from within a Word document, such as using the drafting prompt above a blank document or the prompt field in the Copilot pane.